Back to National Guide

 • Ceiling diffusers, return air grilles, and zone dampers

-• Refrigerant piping, drainage, and condensate pump if required
+• Refrigerant piping (R32), drainage, and condensate pump if required

 • Wall controller or smart thermostat, commissioning, and airflow balancing

-• Certificate of Electrical Safety (CES) for the electrical component
+• Certificate of Electrical Safety (CES) lodged with Energy Safe Victoria

 In Melbourne, reverse-cycle is the default specification.
-The system must be sized for heating demand (not just cooling), which can mean a larger capacity unit than in warmer cities.
+The system must be sized for heating demand (not just cooling), which often means a larger capacity unit than an equivalent home in warmer cities.
+A Daikin or Mitsubishi Electric 12–14 kW reverse-cycle ducted system runs $4,500–$6,000 for the unit alone.
+With full installation, ductwork, and zoning, expect $10,000–$18,000 for a typical 3–4 bedroom home.

 What Affects the Cost

 • Heating and cooling capacity.
-Melbourne's climate demands a system sized for both 40°C summer peaks and sub-5°C winter mornings.
-This often means a larger unit than an equivalent home in Sydney or Brisbane would need for cooling alone.
+Melbourne's climate demands a system sized for both extremes.
+Installers size for winter heating demand, which often requires a larger unit than the same floor area would need in Sydney or Brisbane for cooling alone.
+A 4-bedroom home typically needs 12–15 kW.

 • Double-brick construction.
-Common in Melbourne's eastern suburbs (Balwyn, Box Hill, Glen Waverley), double-brick walls make routing refrigerant piping and electrical cable harder than in timber-framed homes.
+Common in Melbourne's eastern suburbs (Balwyn, Box Hill, Glen Waverley), double-brick walls make routing refrigerant piping and electrical cable harder than in timber-framed homes, adding a half-day or more in labour.

 • Roof cavity height.
-Victorian-era and Edwardian homes in inner suburbs (Fitzroy, Carlton, Brunswick) often have low-pitch or complex roof lines with limited cavity space, making ductwork installation difficult.
+Victorian-era and Edwardian homes in inner suburbs often have low-pitch or complex roof lines with limited cavity space, making ductwork installation difficult and sometimes requiring slim-line indoor units.

-• Zoning.
+• Zoning and smart control.
 Multi-zone control is particularly valuable in Melbourne where you might heat only the living areas during the day and switch to bedrooms at night.
-Adds 20–30% to install cost but reduces running costs.
+Smart controllers like AirTouch 5 or iZone run $2,500–$4,500 installed and typically pay for themselves within 3–5 years.

 • Insulation quality.
 Melbourne's temperature extremes make insulation particularly important.
 A well-insulated home can run a smaller, cheaper system.
-Poor insulation means oversizing the unit and paying more to run it.
+Poor insulation means oversizing the unit and paying more to run it year-round.

 A replacement system in a single-storey, 3-bedroom timber-framed home with good roof access, existing ductwork routes, and single-zone control sits toward $7,600.
-A new installation in a 4-bedroom double-brick home in Balwyn with low roof pitch, 4-zone control, three-phase upgrade, and premium reverse-cycle unit pushes toward $20,900.
+A new installation in a 4-bedroom double-brick home in Balwyn with low roof pitch, 4-zone smart control, three-phase upgrade, gas system removal, and premium reverse-cycle unit pushes toward $20,900.

 Melbourne-Specific Considerations

-Melbourne's relationship with ducted air conditioning is shaped by its four-season climate.
+Melbourne's four-season climate makes it the strongest market for ducted reverse-cycle air conditioning in Australia.
 Unlike Sydney or Brisbane where cooling is the primary concern, Melbourne homeowners need a system that heats efficiently through winter and cools through summer.
-This makes reverse-cycle ducted the default choice, and it means the system must be sized for the harder job — which in Melbourne is often winter heating, not summer cooling.
+The system must be sized for the harder job, which in Melbourne is often winter heating, not summer cooling.

 The eastern suburbs (Balwyn, Box Hill, Doncaster, Glen Waverley) have a different challenge: double-brick construction.
 The roof space is usually adequate, but running piping and cable through or around solid brick walls takes more time.
-Many of these homes were built in the 1960s through 1980s with gas ducted heating, so existing duct routes may provide some cost savings — though the old ductwork itself is rarely reusable.
+Many of these homes were built in the 1960s through 1980s with gas ducted heating systems approaching or past end of life.
+The conversion from gas to reverse-cycle electric is a growing trend, driven by both economics (reverse-cycle produces 3–5 units of heating per unit of electricity, significantly cheaper than gas) and the Victorian Energy Upgrades (VEU) program.

-Melbourne's growth corridors (Craigieburn, Pakenham, Tarneit, Wyndham Vale) are the easiest and cheapest suburbs for ducted installs.
-Newer homes are designed with ducted in mind: open roof cavities, pre-wired electrical, and modern insulation.
-Many builders offer ducted as a standard package or affordable upgrade.
+Melbourne's growth corridors in Craigieburn, Pakenham, Tarneit, and Wyndham Vale are the easiest and cheapest suburbs for ducted installs.
+Newer homes are designed with ducted in mind: engineered roof trusses with ample clearance, pre-wired electrical, and modern insulation.
+Many builders offer ducted as a standard package or affordable upgrade during construction, typically at $3,000–$5,000 less than a retrofit installation.

 Hiring a Licensed Air Conditioning Technician in VIC

-Ducted air conditioning installation requires an ARC (Australian Refrigeration Council) authorisation for refrigerant handling, and the electrical component must be completed by an electrician registered with Energy Safe Victoria.
-The electrician must issue a Certificate of Electrical Safety (CES) and lodge it with ESV.
+Ducted air conditioning installation requires an ARC (Australian Refrigeration Council) authorisation for refrigerant handling (R32 in modern systems), and the electrical component must be completed by an electrician registered with Energy Safe Victoria.
+The electrician must issue a Certificate of Electrical Safety (CES) and lodge it with ESV within 30 days.

 How We Calculate